 Pneumococcal vaccines also protect against bacterial meningitis.
 There are two types.
 The pneumococcal conjugate vaccine is routinely given to children under age 2.
 The pneumococcal polysaccharide vaccine is recommended for all adults over 65.
 Some younger adults and children with a missing spleen, weakened immune systems, and certain chronic diseases may also need it.

 MMR (measles-mumps-rubella) vaccine, which is routinely given to children, protects against meningitis that can develop from measles and mumps.

 Varicella (chickenpox) vaccine and shingles vaccine target the varicella virus, which can potentially lead to viral meningitis.

 In addition to vaccinations, you should follow some commonsense precautions to help prevent meningitis.

-- Be careful around people who have meningitis.
+Be careful around people who have meningitis.
 It's possible to catch some types of meningitis through contact with bodily fluids.
 So it might be spread by kissing, sneezing, coughing, or sharing utensils or toothbrushes.
-If someone in your family has it, try to limit contact with the infected person.
+If someone in your family has a contagious type of meningitis, try to limit contact with the infected person.

 If you come into close contact with someone with meningitis, call your health care provider.
 Depending on the extent of exposure and the type of meningitis, you may need to take an antibiotic as a precaution.